Joint Pain Diagnostic

 Before Sacroiliac Joint Injections

-Once you have decided to have the injection, the following events take place:
+Once our specialist from Downtown Pain Physicians ordered you to have the injection, the following events take place:

 - Do not eat or drink anything after midnight prior to your joint injection.